Health care faces potential disruptions, both political and digital.

-The first is political.
-The 2020 presidential election has made this much clear: Voters want better, less expensive, health care coverage, but there is little agreement on how.
+The 2020 presidential election has made it clear that voters want better, less expensive health care coverage—but there is little agreement on how.
+Meanwhile, technology is revolutionizing medicine with new tools, including robot-assisted surgery, augmented reality, and big data.

 In its fourth annual summit on health care, The Atlantic will gather the brightest minds in health care to discuss the thorny issues that confront the country, and the best paths forward.